 2005 – Headquarters in the U.S.

 In 2005, Master Carlos Gracie Jr. decided to make an unexpected move.
-Realizing the great potential Jiu-Jitsu had in the United States, he moved the Gracie Barra Head Quarters from Rio de Janeiro to the city of Lake Forest in California, U.S. Arriving in the U.S., Master Carlos Gracie Jr. had the opportunity to start from scratch again, but this time, with all the knowledge he had acquired building one of the most accomplished Brazilian Jiu-Jitsu schools in History.
+Realizing the great potential Jiu-Jitsu had in the United States, he moved the Gracie Barra Headquarters from Rio de Janeiro to the city of Lake Forest in California, U.S. Arriving in the U.S., Master Carlos Gracie Jr. had the opportunity to start from scratch again, but this time, with all the knowledge he had acquired building one of the most accomplished Jiu-Jitsu schools in history.

-Once Master Carlos Gracie Jr.’s expectations were set by the rules and guidelines of the Gracie Barra Association, the focus shifted to developing support tools to facilitate the schools’ compliance with their obligations.
+Once Master Carlos Gracie Jr.’s expectations were set by the rules and guidelines of the Gracie Barra Association, the focus shifted to developing support tools to facilitate GB School compliance with their obligations.

-As time went by, the GB Association became a source of information, and they helped support Gracie Barra schools all over the world in achieving their potential growth and quality instruction.
-Master Carlos realized his association could be more than a regulating body that investigated schools’ compliance with his standards; it could also be a primary source of knowledge that would support instructors all over the world with growing their schools, building great students, and helping their communities embrace a healthy lifestyle.
+As time went by, the GB Association became a source of information, and they helped support Gracie Barra Schools all over the world in achieving their potential growth and quality instruction.
+Master Carlos realized his association could be more than a regulating body that investigate GB School compliance with his standards; it could also be a primary source of knowledge that would support instructors all over the world with growing their GB Schools, building great students, and helping their communities embrace a healthy lifestyle.

 2008 – The GB Premium Schools Program